sh3rqxs/plant-buddy/tutorial.md

 From now on every time you save a change, your app will refresh automatically.

 Now with everything set up, try running `npm start` in your terminal.
 If a small blank window pops up on your screen, you're good to go.
-Let’s start building! (ﾉ´ヮ`)ﾉ*: ･ﾟ
+Let’s start building! 🛠️

 <div align="center">
   <img alt="Blank window" src="tutorial-images/Blank-window.png" width="600">